Why have we created the ALIA Library?

 Promoting the “free flow of information and ideas through open access to recorded knowledge, information and creative works” is a core value of the Association.
 We have made documents available on various ALIA websites in the past, but creating a central digital library means all this valuable information will be available in one place and with permanent URLs.

 What does it contain?

-It contains conference papers, presentations, guides, workbooks, environmental scans, landscape reports, research papers, ALIA Group papers, advocacy documents, surveys, strategies, images, and so on, in multiple formats – pdf, Word, AV, jpeg, etc.
+The library contains conference papers, presentations, guides, workbooks, environmental scans, landscape reports, research papers, ALIA Group papers, advocacy documents, surveys, strategies, images, and so on, in multiple formats – pdf, Word, AV, jpeg, etc.

 It does not contain ALIA Board minutes, detailed financial records, management and HR files, and other commercially sensitive materials relating to the business of the Association, nor does it contain member records.

-While the library is a work in progress, you may find some older and local ALIA group documents in the collections of the national, state and territory libraries.
+While the library is a work in progress, you may find some older and local ALIA Group documents in the collections of the National, State and Territory libraries.